anietieunah2375/monnify-wordpress-plugin/readme.txt

 3. Navigate to the plugin settings and enter your Monnify API credentials.
 4. Configure your payment options and customize the checkout experience.

-For detailed instructions, please refer to the plugin documentation.
+For detailed instructions, please refer to monnify documentation, https://developers.monnify.com

 = What payment methods does Monnify support? =

-Monnify supports a wide range of payment methods, including credit/debit card payments and bank transfers.
-You can configure the payment methods you want to offer to your customers in the plugin settings.
+Monnify supports a wide range of payment methods, including credit/debit card payments, USSD, Pay with Phone,Bank transfers etc. You can configure the payment methods you want to offer to your customers in the plugin settings.

 == Screenshots ==